Authenticating users in a computer network.

 For instance, if Amy wants to use Mark’s computer, her username and password need to be created on Mark’s computer.
 And if Mark wants to use Amy’s computer, his username and password need to be created on her computer.
 If both Amy and Mark want to use John’s computer, both of their usernames and passwords need to be created on John’s computer.

 - Navigate to the Control Panel > All Control Panel Items > System.
-You will get to the View basic information about your computer screen, which looks like:
+You will get to view basic information about your computer screen.

 - Click on Change Settings under Computer name, domain, and workgroup settings to arrive at the System properties pop-up.